Nuitka/Nuitka-website/site/posts/nuitka-release-0514.rst

 -  Fix, the dump from ``--xml`` no longer contains functions that have become unused during analysis.

--  Standalone: Creating or running programs from inside unicode paths was not working on Windows.
+-  Standalone: Creating or running programs from inside Unicode paths was not working on Windows.
 Fixed in 0.5.13.7 already.

 -  Namespace package support was not yet complete, importing the parent